 Baby Formula Recalled by Abbott & FDA Following Illness and Child Death

 The Lyon Firm is investigating baby formula contamination claims on behalf of plaintiff nationwide.
-Our attorneys specialize in product liability and consumer safety litigation, and take pride in representing victims of corporate negligence.
+Our attorneys focus on product liability and consumer safety litigation, and take pride in representing victims of corporate negligence.

 Abbott Nutrition and the FDA are investigating consumer complaints of infant illness related to baby formula products from Abbott Nutrition’s Sturgis, Michigan.
 The recent complaints include reports of Cronobacter sakazakii infections and one report of Salmonella Newport infection in infants.
 All four cases related to these complaints were hospitalized and Cronobacter may have contributed to one patient’s death.